Wayne82/wayne82.github.io/_drafts/Neural-Network-Notes-Coding-the-Network.md

 ![Image](/assets/images/equations%20of%20backpropagation.png)

 ## Exploring Activation Functions and L2 Regularization
+The initial version of the neural network was quite straightforward: it used the sigmoid activation function for all layers, a quadratic cost function for computing loss, and initialized weights and biases with a standard normal distribution.
+Even with this simple setup, training a network with 30 hidden neurons for 30 epochs already yielded solid results — around 95% accuracy on the validation set.

+To explore whether I could push the performance further, I experimented with changing the activation function.
+After reading that ReLU is often preferred in deeper networks due to its ability to mitigate the vanishing gradient problem common with sigmoid, I replaced the hidden layer activation function with ReLU while keeping the output layer unchanged.

+At the same time, I introduced L2 regularization into the cost function to help reduce overfitting and improve the model’s ability to generalize.
+Since switching to ReLU can lead to the “dying ReLU” problem — where some neurons stop activating and effectively become untrainable — I adjusted the weight initialization using He initialization to mitigate this risk.
+Interestingly, this issue was one of the challenges I ran into during experimentation, which I describe in more detail in the next section.

+After these updates were properly configured, the network's accuracy improved to around 96.33%.
+That may not seem like a huge jump at first glance, but in this context, gaining over 1% in accuracy was a clear indication that these adjustments made a real impact.

 ## Challenges Along the Way
 The biggest challenge I faced was not knowing where to start debugging when things didn’t work as expected.
 This happened immediately after I hit "Enter" to start the training process with my first implementation.
 The accuracy on the validation data set remained stuck at 10% after each epoch — a clear sign that the neural network wasn't learning at all.
 The weights and biases still appeared to be random, suggesting that the training had no effect.